- Learning Management

 - LockDown Browser stops responding after you enter SacCT, but before you start the quiz or exam.

 - Some security pop-up windows may appear behind the LockDown Browser window.
 These pop-ups require you to click "OK" before taking you to the next SacCT page.
 Because LockDown Browser will not let you move or resize the window, you cannot get to the pop-up resulting in the browser to stop responding.
 Thus, the LockDown Browser may display a blank page.
 Since you have not started the assessment, close the LockDown Browser and click "OK" in the pop-up.
 Immediately start LockDown Browser and start your quiz or exam.

 - LockDown Browser stops responding while taking a quiz or exam.

 - If your computer has multiple Java installations, or you lose your Internet connection while taking an assessment, the LockDown Browser may stop working.
 If this happens, restart your computer by powering off the computer, wait a minute, and then turn it on again.
 Start the LockDown Browser and then immmediately exit to reset the Start button options (Windows) or to get the toolbar to reappear (Mac).
 Start the LockDown Browser again.
 If the time has not elapsed for your assessment, login to SacCT again and continue taking your assessment.
 If the time for your assessment has expired, please contact your instructor and explain the situation.

 If you continue to have problems with the LockDown Browser, you may need to uninstall the Java versions on your computer and install the latest version.
-For assistance with this, please refer to the Frequently Asked Questions page (category = SacCT, subcategory = Browsers.)

 Why Use Respondus LockDown Browser?